-We operate a network of cancer-focused testing laboratories in the United States, Europe and Asia.
+We operate a network of cancer-focused testing laboratories in the United States and Europe.
 Our mission is to improve patient care through exceptional cancer-focused testing services.
 Our vision is to be the world's leading cancer testing and information company by delivering uncompromising quality, exceptional service and innovative solutions.

-As of June 30, 2023, we operated College of American Pathologists ("CAP") accredited and Clinical Laboratory Improvement Amendments of 1988 ("CLIA") certified laboratories in Fort Myers, Florida; Aliso Viejo and San Diego, California; Research Triangle Park, North Carolina; and Houston, Texas; and CAP accredited full-service, sample-processing laboratories in Rolle, Switzerland and China.
-CAP accreditation is pending in Cambridge, United Kingdom.
+As of September 30, 2023, we operated College of American Pathologists ("CAP") accredited and Clinical Laboratory Improvement Amendments of 1988 ("CLIA") certified laboratories in Fort Myers, Florida; Aliso Viejo and San Diego, California; Research Triangle Park, North Carolina; and Houston, Texas; and a CAP accredited full-service, sample-processing laboratory in Cambridge, United Kingdom.
 We also have several, small, non-processing laboratory locations across the United States for providing analysis services.
 We currently offer the following types of testing services: